vasisouv/social-networks-analysis-pms/README.md

 5. `virtualenv venv`
 6. `source venv/bin/activate`

-### Installing required packages from requirements.txt
+### Installing required packages from requirements

 After your virtual environment is set and activated you can install packages automatically required for those lessons by: